MarcinS456/Trains-on-rails/README.md

 ## Processing of the data

 Script [PKP_SCRAP.py](PKP_SCRAP.py) uses Selenium as a main tool for timetable browsing.
 It checks if direct connection between cities exists (from the file [cities.csv](cities.csv)).
-If so, it counted the number and store the value.
+If so, it counts the number and store the value.
 Finally output data (`graf.csv`) is saved and ready to be visualized.

 The list of cities in `cities.csv` is configurable – you can provide city names you are interested in.

 ## Visualization

 Visualization is done by [PKP_graf.py](PKP_graf.py).
 It creates pivot table for Seaborn heatmap, generates it and saves as a `heat.jpg` file.
-It also geocodes names to Lat, Lon, and using Plotly plot on the map cities and a graph of direct trains connections - opens as a html page
+It also geocodes names to Lat, Lon (you need to assign your login to Geopy geocoder), and using Plotly plot on the map cities and a graph of direct trains connections - opens as a html page

 Running the tool you can easily visualize and understand train traffic volume in terms of number of trains (not passengers).